Estimating Average Treatment Effects with a Double-Index Propensity Score: Abstract

 \section{Abstract}

-We consider estimating average treatment effects (ATE) of a binary treatment in observational data settings where the number of covariates $\bX$ available $p$ is not small relative to the sample size $n$.
-To leverage covariates among $\bX$ predictive of the outcome for efficiency gain while using regularization to fit a parameteric propensity score (PS) model, we consider a dimension reduction of $\bX$ based on fitting both working PS and outcome models with regularization.
+We consider estimating average treatment effects (ATE) of a binary treatment in observational data when data-driven variable selection is needed to select relevant covariates from a moderately large number of available covariates $\bX$.
+To leverage covariates among $\bX$ predictive of the outcome for efficiency gain while using regularization to fit a parametric propensity score (PS) model, we consider a dimension reduction of $\bX$ based on fitting both working PS and outcome models using adaptive LASSO.
 A novel PS estimator, the Double-index Propensity Score (DiPS), is proposed, in which the treatment status is smoothed over the linear predictors for $\bX$ from both the initial working models.
-The final treatment effect is estimated by using the DiPS in a normalized inverse probability weighting (IPW) estimator.
-The IPW estimator also possesses the double-robustness and local semiparametric efficiency properties of the usual doubly-robust (DR) estimator.
-Moreover, under misspecification of working PS and outcome models, we find that the smoothing step endows the estimator with robustness and efficiency benefits beyond that of existing DR estimators.
-In particular, it is more efficient than the usual DR estimator under misspecification of the outcome model.
-These properties hold when $p$ diverges with $n$ and sparsity is fixed.
+The ATE is estimated by using the DiPS in a normalized inverse probability weighting (IPW) estimator, which is found to maintain double-robustness and also local semiparametric efficiency with a fixed number of covariates $p$.
+Under misspecification of working models, the smoothing step leads to gains in efficiency and robustness over traditional doubly-robust estimators.
+These results are extended to the case where $p$ diverges with sample size and working models are sparse.
 Simulations show the benefits of the approach in finite samples.
 We illustrate the method by estimating the ATE of statins on colorectal cancer risk in an electronic medical record (EMR) study and the effect of smoking on C-reactive protein (CRP) in the Framingham Offspring Study.